Hixie/isd/servers/src/systems-server/README.md

 repeatedly sending data from the server to the client, the server will report a non-zero mass flow rate.

+Some assets are considered _physical_, and some are considered _virtual_.
+Physical assets will have a non-zero mass, mass flow rate, or size.
+Virtual assets will have a zero value for all three.
+Physical assets represent objects in the game world, while virtual assets represent data, e.g. messages in a message board.

+The root asset will always be a physical asset.
+All descendants of virtual assets will be virtual.
+Unless otherwise specified, the children of physical assets are physical.
+It is an error if the server sends a virtual asset where a physical asset is expected.

 Asset class IDs are numbers in the range -2,147,483,648 to 2,147,483,647, but not zero (i.e. signed 32 bit integers).